Today, I’ve got something important to share…

 Drive As Little As Necessary

-Plus, emergency crews will block roads for access to quickly restore services.
+Plus, emergency crews will block roads to restore services quickly.

 Bridge damage is also possible, and high water may hide washed-out roads.